Tucker Carlson Ratings Zoom Past Megyn Kelly

 The “Eve Harrington” reference is a callback to the Academy-Award-winning film All About Eve, in which Anne Baxter played an overly ambitious actress.
 “At Fox, for star colleagues down to make-up artists and, seemingly, by common agreement throughout the television news business, Megyn Kelly is the era’s most hardcore Eve Harrington case—soulless, heartless, shameless, avaricious, etc.,” Michael Wolff claimed.

 Fox News was also the top cable channel for Inauguration Day coverage with about 12 million viewers, and with CNN and MSNBC not even close.
-Fox ratings this month are up 24 percent as compared with January 2016.
+Overall, Fox News ratings this month are up 24 percent as compared with January 2016.

 [Featured Image by Charles Dharapak/AP Images]